iCodeSometime/asynchronize/readme.md

 ### Why do I need another framework?
 My code's bloated enough as it is?
 It's super tiny.
 Just a light wrapper around the existing language features.
 Seriously, it's just around fifty lines of code.
-Actually, according to [cloc](https://www.npmjs.com/package/cloc) there's twice of many lines in the tests as the source.
+Actually, according to [cloc](https://www.npmjs.com/package/cloc) there's twice as many lines in the tests as the source.
 You should read it, I'd love feedback!

 ### Do you accept contributions?